clairebilat/ada-2019-project-lost-and-found/README.md

-# Eat safely in Chigago :A short data analysis of the Chicago Food Inspections Database
+# Eat safely in Chigago : A short data analysis of the Chicago Food Inspections Database

-A nice data story helping to visalize the results of our project can be found there :
+A nice data story helping to visualize the results of our project can be found there :

 https://clairebilat.github.io/forensic-data-stories/2019-12-20-food-chicago/